 As the day (June 1996) came on, I was too exhausted and tired even to drive; I stopped the medication shortly after the medical treatment.
 (Since then, I have not been in contact with rheumatoid drugs again.)
 At first, the exacerbation of rheumatoid arthritis continued to increase.
 But the side effects of the medication sounded away.

-From today’s point of view reacting by discontinuing my medical therapy was naive and I strongly advise against risking the possible consequences.
+From today’s point of view, reacting by discontinuing my medical therapy was naive, and I strongly advise against risking the possible consequences.

 Next post: